 Euro Vacay Day 7: My POV of Vienna, Before Sunrise Style

-Let me tell you that for the most part of this trip, I’ve availed the service of FlixBus to take me from point A to point B and vice versa.
-Now, here’s a little peek of my day trip in Vienna before heading to Krakow, Poland.
+Let me tell you that for most of this trip, I’ve relied on FlixBus to take me from point A to point B and vice versa.
+Now, here’s a little glimpse of my day trip in Vienna before heading to Krakow, Poland.

-Like Prague, Vienna isn’t on my original itinerary but since it’s just “nearby,” I thought that I might as well get a look of this beautiful and historical city which also happens to be the main location of one of my most favorite films of all time – Before Sunrise.
+Similar to Prague, Vienna wasn’t on my original itinerary.
+But since it’s relatively close by, I thought I might as well take a look at this beautiful and historical city.
+It also happens to be the main setting of one of my all-time favorite films—Before Sunrise.

-This was technically the first snow I’ve seen during this whole trip and I was inside the bus heading to Vienna – as per my iPhone – we were in Ruda during this time.
+This was technically the first snow I’ve seen during this whole trip, and I was inside the bus heading to Vienna.
+According to my iPhone, we were in Ruda at that time.

-I had to leave my luggage at the Vienna West Station and only took a string bag, some granola bars and bought my one day transpo ticket to explore Vienna for the whole day.
-(Which I was not able to to use extensively by the way!)
+I had to leave my luggage at Vienna West Station and only took a string bag and some granola bars.
+I also bought a one-day transportation ticket to explore Vienna for the whole day (which, by the way, I was not able to use extensively!)

 Noticed this first inside the mall at the train station.

-I’ve walker my way to the Zollamssteg Bridge – this is where Before Sunrise protagonists Jesse and Celine meet the guys promoting their play.
-It is alongside a railway station (given the shot of the rail lines which pass diagonally beneath the bridge).
-And since I was the only person there that day, I took the chance to do a bit of a photoshoot lol with the help of my ever reliable tripod. 😅
+I walked my way to the Zollamssteg Bridge—this is where the protagonists Jesse and Celine from ‘Before Sunrise’ meet the guys promoting their play.
+It’s located alongside a railway station, as evidenced by the shot of the rail lines passing diagonally beneath the bridge.
+Since I was the only person there that day, I took the chance to do a bit of a photoshoot, with the help of my ever-reliable tripod, of course! 😅

 The art tho.